-The Heavy Vehicle National Law (HVNL) requires that certain classes of heavy vehicles (restricted access vehicles) may only be used on a public road if the operator has granted access through a notice or permit (mass or dimension authority) from the National Heavy Vehicle Regulator (NHVR).
+The Heavy Vehicle National Law (HVNL) requires that all classes of restricted access vehicles (RAV) may only be used on a public road if the operator has granted access through a notice or permit (mass or dimension authority) from the National Heavy Vehicle Regulator (NHVR).

 Vehicles carrying heavy loads and drivers intending to travel within the Wollondilly Shire must be aware that there are heavy load restrictions on some of the local roads.
 These restrictions are in place to minimise or avoid any adverse impact that heavy vehicles can have on our local road infrastructure.

-In NSW, Councils and other road managers have been delegated to issue Class 1 oversize overmass (OSOM) vehicle permits for roads that they manage.
-This includes Roads and Maritime Services (RMS) for state roads and Council for local roads.
+In NSW, Councils and other road managers have been delegated to issue oversize overmass (OSOM) vehicle permits for roads that they manage.
+This includes Transport for NSW (TfNSW) for state roads and Council for local roads.
 Refer to: Application for Permit for Oversize/Overmass Vehicle.

-All access requests for Class 2 and 3 heavy vehicle permits will be issued by NHVR and an application must be made directly to NHVR.
-This affects the following vehicle types:
+All access requests for RAV permits for all Classes will be issued by NHVR and an application must be made directly to NHVR.
+This affects but not limited to the following vehicle types: